Skip navigation

 1. All staff comply with the University Code of conduct while representing the University.

 2. Effective communication and emergency strategies, facilities and schedules are in place as identified in the hazard assessment, to allow communication within the work party and in between the work party, the local area's Authorised Officers, and local emergency services.
+Travelers should email an itinerary to International SOS is order to receive medical and security advice, referrals, welfare support and routine and emergency assistance.

 4. The communication schedule contains an escalation plan with specific responsibilities in the unlikely event that the pre-arranged communications are not being delivered or received.